 7) Don’t contribute to the problem:

-With so many animals desperately in need of a home, please make sure you desex your own pets so that they don’t add to the problem.
+Please make sure you desex your own pets so that they don’t add to the problem.
 Puppies and kittens should be desexed by the time they are 6 months old.

 If you do find yourself with an unwanted pet, do your best to find it a home.
-Shelters do provide an essential service but they are usually so over-taxed that where possible, it is always better to try to re-home a pet instead of using the shelter as a first resort.
+Shelters do provide an essential service but they are usually so over-taxed that where possible.
+It is always better to try to re-home a pet instead of using the shelter as a first resort.

 8) Foster homes: